daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 *Example 7: The main function part one.*

 {: style="text-align: justify" }
-The second part of the main function started with...
+The second part of the main function as shown in example 8 starts with calling the **get_bgp_eighbors** function and declaring the root of the XML data from the **xml_data** variable.
+Then we can browse through the XML reply data based on the YANG model we used before.

 ```python
         # Get XML data and read